ZeningLin/ViBERTgrid-PyTorch/readme.md

 ------

-## Adaptation and Exploration in This Implementationi
+## Adaptation and Exploration in This Implementation

 ### 1. Data Level
 In the paper, the author applied classification on **word-level**, which predicts the key type of each word and join the words that belong to the same class as the final entity-level result.